Nuevo curso 2026/2027 Formación Online con Dani Ciscar y Laura Aragonès

 An example that all of you who practice it regularly will surely understand is the one that has to do with sun salutations.

-leading to an increase in adrenaline and cortisol.
+This leads to an increase in adrenaline and cortisol.

-Different yoga practices and health consequences
+Different yoga practices and their health consequences

 Result: low blood oxygen levels, leading to a state of cellular hypoxia.